arterm-sedov/mkdocs-em-img2fig-plugin/README.md

 **Note:** If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set, but now you have to enable it explicitly.

 More information about plugins in the [MkDocs documentation](https://www.mkdocs.org/user-guide/plugins/)

+## Credits
+This plugin is a fork of the https://github.com/stuebersystems/mkdocs-img2fig-plugin which does not require the two asterisks or two underscores